State officials rush to shore up confidence in Nov. 3 election as voters express new fears about mail voting

 But in the same interview, Meadows emphasized the president’s concern about ballot fraud, even though he was unable to point to evidence of widespread fraud.
 “There’s no evidence that there’s not,” he said.

-Postal workers have expressed alarm in recent weeks about widespread mail delays across the country, the result of operational changes put in place at the Postal Service by Louis DeJoy, a top GOP donor, saying the backlogs could hamper ballot delivery.
+Postal workers have expressed alarm in recent weeks about widespread mail delays across the country, the result of operational changes put in place at the Postal Service by Louis DeJoy, the postmaster general and a top GOP donor, saying the backlogs could hamper ballot delivery.

 The revelation Friday that the Postal Service has warned 46 states that it cannot guarantee the delivery of all ballots in time to be counted under their current deadlines set off a cascade of panic in the public.
 Social media lit up with frantic questions from people about how to cast ballots safely.
 On Twitter, #USPSProtests was a top trending hashtag throughout the weekend.